jbrough/leucine/examples/README.md

 These example files are the `head -50` output of `uniprot_trembl.fasta` and `uniprot_sprot.fasta`

-These are single "interleaved" format multi-fasta files. blastr uses these files as a flat-file database after some minimal processing.
+These are single "interleaved" format multi-fasta files. leucine uses these files as a flat-file database after some minimal processing.
 See the commands in the `makefile` for an example.